Stay informed about coronavirus (COVID-19)

 We're committed to helping you stay healthy.

 Find a Drug

 Using the tools below, you can search for drugs you might need and see if your plan covers them.
 Each of our Medicare Advantage plans has its own drug search tool and formulary (list of covered drugs).
-Click the drug search or formulary link under your plan to see what drugs are covered.
+Click the drug search or formulary link under your plan and plan year to see what drugs are covered.

 The plan will generally pay for medications on the Formulary.
 A formulary is a list of medications that are covered by the plan.
 It lists the drugs believed to be a necessary part of a quality treatment program.
 You can find the formularies for all plans with our online drug search.
 The plan will generally cover these drugs as long as you follow these basic rules:

 - You must have a provider (a doctor, dentist or other prescriber) write you a prescription.